mmai/piquetBook/index.md

 o

-To Work the Tables.&mdash;Add together all thehands which score less than the amount, required;and separately add together all the hands whichscore the number required or more.
+To Work the Tables.-Add together all thehands which score less than the amount, required;and separately add together all the hands whichscore the number required or more.
 The sumof the one, as against that of the other, will givethe required odds approximately.

-Examples.&mdash;(i).
+Examples.-(i).
 It is the last hand of a partie.The elder hand is 90.
 Required the odds infavour of his saving the rubicon.

 The odds are 9023 to 977, or nearly 9^ to ithat he will score 10 or more.